openai/Video-Pre-Training/README.md

 * Action file: `<basedir>/<relpath>.jsonl`
 * Options file: `<basedir>/<relpath>-options.json`
 * Checkpoint save file: `<basedir>/<relpath>.zip`

+The action file is **not**  a valid json object: each line in action file is an individual action dictionary.

-Where actions in v7.x+ are of the form
+For v7.x, the actions are in form
 ```json
 {
   "mouse": {